Nathalie Williams (She/her/hers)

 Curriculum Vitae (264.21 KB)

-Nathalie Williams is Associate Professor in the Department of Sociology and the Jackson School of International Studies.
-She is also faculty affiliate of the Center for Studies in Demography and Ecology and the South Asia Studies Center.
+Nathalie Williams is Professor in the Department of Sociology and the Jackson School of International Studies.
+She is also faculty affiliate of the Center for Studies in Demography and Ecology and the South Asia Studies Center and Principal Investigator of the Sound Data Survey Project.

 Outside of work, Williams enjoys the outdoors, international travel, and spending time with her family.